SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations-exam-problems.md

 #### Idea for Solution

 We see that the **number of bitcoins** and **the number of Chinese yuans** will be given in the input.
-The **output** should be in euro.
+The **output** should be in euros.
 The exchange rates that we have to work with are specified in the task.
 We notice that we can only exchange the sum in BGN to EUR, therefore, we **first have to calculate the whole sum** that Pesho has in BGN, and then **calculate the output**.

 As we have information for the exchange rate of Bitcoins to BGN, we can directly exchange them.
 On the other hand, to get the value of **Chinese yuans in BGN**, first, we have to **exchange them in USD**, and then the **USD to BGN**.
 Finally, we will **sum the two values** and calculate how much euro that is.